Willys-Overland Jeepster: Background

 After World War II, Jeep trademark owner, Willys (pronounced "WILL-iss"), began producing and marketing the "CJ" (for Civilian Jeep) to farmers, foresters, and others with similar utilitarian needs.
 The company also began producing the Jeep Wagon/Panel Utility/Pick-up in 1946, and the Jeep Truck in 1947.

-Seeing a gap in their product lineup, Willys developed the Jeepster to crossover from their "utilitarian" trucks to the passenger automobile market.
+Seeing a gap in their product lineup, Willys developed the Jeepster to cross over from their "utilitarian" trucks into the passenger-car market.
 It was to expand its Jeep work truck focus and thus broaden Willys' customer base.
-The new sporty rear-wheel-drive-only model was to have a "dual personality for city and country driving" and marketing emphasized it as "America's greatest value in sports cars!"
+The new sporty rear-wheel-drive-only model was to have a "dual personality for city and country driving," and marketing emphasized it as "America's greatest value in sports cars!"

 Willys-Overland lacked the machinery to form deep-drawn fenders or complicated shapes, so the vehicle had to use a simple and slab-sided design.
 Industrial designer Brooks Stevens styled a line of postwar vehicles for Willys using a common platform that included the Jeep pickup and station wagon, as well as a sporty two-door open car that he envisioned as a sports car for veterans of World War II.

 The Willys-Overland Jeepster ("VJ" internally) was introduced in April 1948, and produced through 1950.
 Some leftover models were sold under the 1951 model year.